anil-maurya/quickIdea/README.md

 2. **Keyboard Shortcut**: Once installed, use the keyboard shortcut `Ctrl+Shift+0` to activate the extension and begin recording your ideas.

-3. **Sync with Obsidian**: To sync your ideas with Obsidian, configure the extension's settings and provide the necessary authentication details for Obsidian.

-4. **Capture and Save**: Type or paste your ideas into the dialog box and save them for later reference.
+3. **Capture and Save**: Type or paste your ideas into the dialog box and save them for later reference.

 ## Contribution